Last Updated on February 6, 2026 by Andrew Mckiggan

 Key Takeaways for Sellers About Real Estate Agent Commission

-Before choosing an agent, sellers should understand that commission is negotiable, average commission generally sits around 2% to 2.5%, and agents do not keep the full commission.
+Before choosing an agent, sellers should understand that commission is negotiable, average commission generally sits around 2.2% to 2.75% (Inc GST), and agents do not keep the full commission.

 Negotiation skill often matters more than commission percentage alone, and the cheapest or most expensive option is not automatically the best choice.